BenPyton/ProceduralDungeon/Room-Architecture.md

+---
+displayed_sidebar: homeSidebar
+pagination_prev: guides/Plugin-Settings
+pagination_next: guides/Choose-First-Room-Data
+---

 # Room Architecture (plugin v2)

 :::warning
 This page is for plugin version 2.X.X.\
 If you use plugin v1.X.X, please read the [Room Architecture (plugin v1)](Legacy-Room-Architecture) page instead.\
-If you use plugin v3.X.X, please read the [Getting Started](Getting-Started) page instead.
+If you use plugin v3.X.X, please read the [Getting Started](Creating-Rooms) page instead.
 :::

 ### **Understanding the architecture**